Mohanlal: Business and other ventures

 Mohanlal has started and associated with several business ventures related to film production and distribution, restaurants and packaged spices among others.
 He co-owned a production company during the 1980s, Casino, along with Mammootty, I.V.
 Sasi, Seema and Century Kochumon.
 The production house produced commercially successful films such as Adiyozhukkukal (1984), Karimpinpoovinakkare (1985), Gandhinagar 2nd Street (1986) and Nadodikkattu (1987).
 He owns Maxlab Cinemas and Entertainments, a film distribution company.
 He started Vismayas Max, a film pre and post-production studio headquartered in Trivandrum and a college for dubbing artists at KINFRA Film and Video Park, Trivandrum.
 The company's management was later taken over by Sohan Roy of Aries Group, which has now been renamed as Aries Vismayas Max.
 Mohanlal continues to be its brand ambassador.
 He has produced films under the production house Pranavam Arts International.

 He owns restaurants in India and overseas, including a chain in Dubai called Mohanlal's Tastebuds, established in 2002, and a spices, pickles, condiments, and curry powder brand with the same name launched in February 2004 in the Middle East.
 From 2007, the Eastern Group owns the majority stake in the brand.
-In 2006, he opened a seafood restaurant named The Harbour Market in Bangalore, and a hotel named Travancore Court in Ernakulam.
+In 2006, he opened a seafood restaurant named The Harbour Market in Bangalore, and a hotel named Travancore Court in Kochi.
 His other business ventures include Uniroyal Marine Exports Limited – a Kozhikode-based seafood export company, where he is a non-executive director since 1992.
 He is the co-founder, partner and chairman of Jose Thomas Performing Arts Centre (JTPac) in Thrippunithura, Kochi, an arts centre for performing arts and music established in 2009.
 He is an independent director of Clenergen India Private Limited, a company for production and supply of biomass feedstock for biomass gasification.

 In 2009, Mohanlal, along with Priyadarshan, tried to bid for an Indian Premier League (IPL) cricket team based in Kochi; they withdrew the bid on failing to source enough funds after a change in rules was introduced.
 Mohanlal was the captain of the Kerala Strikers team in the Celebrity Cricket League (CCL) held in 2012 and 2013.